 Does your daughter have dreams of playing in college?
-MBsand can assist your family in understanding and navigating the recruitng process.
+MBsand can assist your family in understanding and navigating the recruiting process.
 Patty Dodd is well connected with College coaches and will walk you through recruiting at NO cost to MBsand players.
 This is recommended for High School players and/or Spring-Summer of 8th grade.
 See what players and parents are saying: